jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   decrease the Strength (S) characteristic of the chosen unit by 1 (down to a minimum of 1).
 A single unit can be affected by Enervate multiple times and the effect stacks.

+## Rune Disciplines - Runes of Will:

+  ### Executioner (Warp Charge: 7)
+  ???

+  ### Will of Asuryan (Warp Charge: 5)
+  ???

+  ### Mind War (Warp Charge: 7)
+  If manifested, choose an enemy CHARACTER model within 18" of the caster.
+Each player then rolls a D6 and adds their model’s Nerve characteristic to their result.
+  - If your opponent scores higher, the caster suffers 1 mortal wound.
+  - If the scores are tied, nothing happens.
+  - If the caster’s score is higher, the target suffers a number of mortal wounds equal to the difference between the two scores (max 5).

 ## Rune Disciplines - Runes of Fate:

   ### Guide (Warp Charge: 7)